twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-after-samadhi-develop-vipassana%zh.rst

 | Website : www.theinngu 32.org
 |

 Sayadaw U Candima wrote about his meditation teaching in Burmese called “The Way to Stream Entery”.
 This book was translated into English as “Theravada Meditation Art and Methodology”.
-The readers can find it on www.amazon.com as ebook: https://www.amazon.com/Ashin-Sandimar-AungLan-Sayadaw-ebook/dp/B07WK7D2QZ/ref=monarch_sidesheet
+The readers can find it on www.amazon.com as e-book: https://www.amazon.com/Ashin-Sandimar-AungLan-Sayadaw-ebook/dp/B07WK7D2QZ/ref=monarch_sidesheet

 Note: If there are mistakes and misunderstandings, it is all my fault.
 I ask everyone's forgiveness.
 I hope the lives and practices of these two noble warriors inspire people to end their Dukkha in this present life.

 ------

-revised on 2022-07-21
+revised on 2022-08-05

 ------